 The Notes in a Db Dominant Chord

-The root of the chord is always the easiest to find because it's in the name of the chord!
+The root is the bottom note of the chord, the starting point to which the other notes relate.
 The root of a Db Dominant chord is Db.

 The third of a Db Dominant chord is F. The third is up four half-steps from the Root.